 - Do they have references?

-The City and County of Broomfield has created a great video about this topic.
+The City and County of Broomfield created a great video about this topic.
 Please watch the video below for more information.